Sporadic clashes over Ram Temple celebrations in WB amidst lockdown

 In Alipurduar town BJP workers were stopped from organising a bhoomi poojan celebration in the midst of the total lockdown leading to a tense situation.
 BJP workers also tried to organise a 'yagna' at Narayanpur area but were stopped by locals.
 Police said "force" had to be used to disperse the crowd.

 "BJP was trying to disturb the peace in the area but local people stopped them," local Trinamool Congress leader Tapas Chatterjee said.
-Scuffles with the police were also reported from Coochbehar district where BJP supporters were stopped from holding a rally to celebrate the bhoomi pujan for the Ram Temple at Ayodhya.
+Scuffles with the police were also reported from Coochbehar district where BJP supporters were stopped from holding a rally.

 State BJP president Dilip Ghosh, who organised a 'bhoomi poojan' celebration at his residence in New Town here, said the crackdown by the police reflected the "anti-Hindu mindset" of the state government.
 "The TMC government has deliberately disregarded the sentiments of the Hindus in the state," he claimed.